jentery/engl391/index.md

 As a researcher and instructor at the University of Victoria, I acknowledge and respect the lək̓ʷəŋən peoples on whose traditional territory the University stands, and the Songhees, Esquimalt, and <u>W</u>SÁNEĆ peoples whose historical relationships with the land continue to this day.
 I'm a setter scholar at UVic, and I arrived here as a guest in July 2011.

 The fact that we're gathering here to study games and genre in an English course is one consequence of colonization and injustice upon local lands and peoples.
-I will make no assumptions about you or your knowledge of the lands on which we'll work this term; however, if you want to know more about territory acknowledgements, then for now I'll say I've learned a lot from, and am deeply grateful for, this [webpage](https://www.uvicnsu.ca/about/lands) written by the Native Students Union about territory acknowledgements as well as this August 2019 [episode](https://open.spotify.com/episode/76wRKpfhNDS08ehRvtETmR) of *U in the Ring* titled, "With Knowledge Comes Responsibility: Territory Acknowledgements," with Jeff Ganohalidoh Corntassel, Maggie Easton, Steve Farina, Robbie Lewis, Qwul'sih'yah'maht Robina Thomas, and Kolin Sutherland-Wilson.
+I will make no assumptions about you or your knowledge of the lands on which we'll work this term; however, if you want to know more about territory acknowledgements, then for now I'll say I have personally learned a lot from, and am deeply grateful for, this [webpage](https://www.uvicnsu.ca/about/lands) written by the Native Students Union about territory acknowledgements as well as this August 2019 [episode](https://open.spotify.com/episode/76wRKpfhNDS08ehRvtETmR) of *U in the Ring* titled, "With Knowledge Comes Responsibility: Territory Acknowledgements," with Jeff Ganohalidoh Corntassel, Maggie Easton, Steve Farina, Robbie Lewis, Qwul'sih'yah'maht Robina Thomas, and Kolin Sutherland-Wilson.
 I also invite ongoing dialogue with you about territory acknowledgements and how UVic students, faculty, and staff are giving back to local lands and people.

 # Description